Temozolomide (Temodar®), Oral Formulation

 Temozolomide is available in both oral and intravenous (IV) form.
 The dose, whether oral or intravenous, is dependent on your body size, the regimen your provider is following, and whether or not it is being used in conjunction with other chemotherapies or radiation therapy.
 You will have lab work regularly to monitor your blood counts.

-When given in the capsule form, temozolomide should be taken once a day on an empty stomach (1 hour before a meal or 2 hours after).
+In its oral form, temozolomide comes in a capsule.
+It should be taken once a day, on an empty stomach (1 hour before a meal or 2 hours after).
 This helps to prevent nausea associated with this medication.
 You should take this medication around the same time each day.
 Swallow the capsules whole with a glass of water; do not open, crush or chew them.

 When taking temozolomide in conjunction with radiation, you will be given a medication to prevent a certain type of pneumonia called PCP.